jsor/phix/README.markdown

 ## Credits ##

-Phix is inspired and/or uses code from
+Phix is inspired by and/or uses code from

 *   [limonade](http://github.com/sofadesign/limonade)
 *   [Zend Framework](http://github.com/zendframework/zf2)